Azure-Samples/search-dotnet-getting-started/README.md

 1. Update the appsettings.json with your service name, api key, and connection string to your Azure SQL database.
 1. Compile and Run the project using Visual Studio.

-## DotNetETagsExplainer

-This sample is a .NET Core console application that shows how to use ETags to update Azure AI Search resources safely in the presence of concurrency.
-The code in this sample simulates concurrent write operations so that you can see how that condition is handled.

-To run this sample, open the solution in Visual Studio and modify **appsettings.json** to use valid values for your search service.

 ## Retired samples

 The following samples have been removed from the master branch.

+### DotNetETagsExplainer

+This sample is [now archived](https://github.com/Azure-Samples/azure-search-sample-archive).
+It's a .console application that shows how to use ETags to update Azure AI Search resources safely in the presence of concurrency.
+The code in this sample simulates concurrent write operations so that you can see how that condition is handled.

 ### DotNetHowToSecurityTrimming (Archived)